Doctors kept telling me not to worry for eight years when I knew something was wrong!

-If you are a neurologist and are not a CIDP EXPERT - please, please do not try and be the smart person when really the smartest thing to do is to get the patient to a specialist pronto!
+If you are a neurologist and are not a CIDP EXPERT - please, please do not try and be the smart person in diagnosing the condition, or attribute every symptom the patient has on CIDP, when really the smartest thing to do is to get the patient to a specialist pronto!
 CIDP is extremely complicated - a minefield - and there is ZERO alternative to referral to a CIDP Specialist!
-[AND I do mean "specialist" because most neurologist in my experience have not even heard of CIDP).
-ONLY a CIDP Specialist can diagnose and treat CIDP.
+AND I do mean "specialist" because most neurologist in my experience in the early stages of my consultations had not even heard of CIDP.
+NOW in 2021 everyone suddenly is an expert!!
+MY NEWS FOR YOU IS NO YOU ARE NOT UNLESS YOU HAVE SEEN MORE THAN FIFTY CIDP PATIENTS OVER AT LEAST FIVE YEARS!
+ONLY a truly experienced CIDP Specialist can diagnose and treat CIDP.

 My CIDP: Mimics and Chameleons-